typemeta/funcj/codec/readme.md

 For any classes encountered by the framework that it doesn't recognise, it will introspect the class structure in order to create an object codec for that type.
-For each non-static, non-transient field found in the class, and its parents, the codec for that type will be fetched (or created).
+For each non-static, non-transient field found in the class (including its superclasses), the codec for that type will be fetched (or created).
 The codec for the class is then a composition of the codecs for its constituent fields.

 For each field and it's corresonding value, the static type is compared to the dynamic type.
-If they are the same, then no type meta data need be encoded.
+If they are the same, then no type meta-data need be encoded.
 If they are different, then the dynamic type is added to the encoding.

 The class must have a default constructor.